nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <a name="data-file"></a>
 **Q**: Where are the data of imPoster saved?
 <br/><br/>
-**A**: imPoster data are saved automatically into a JSON file named `<JAR file location>/data/imposter.json` after any command that changes the data.
+**A**: imPoster data are saved automatically after every command into a JSON file named `imposter.json`.
+This file is stored within the `data` folder in the same location as the application `JAR` file and is created after the initial launch (and a command execution) of a fresh installation.

 <div style="page-break-after: always;"></div>